Back to School—But Not Back to Normal

 “Teachers should work to find a way to individualize assignments and not to compare children to one another,” Dr. Williams says.
 “There’s going to be pressure to put the focus on catching up academically, but for young children, it’s just as important to catch up socially and emotionally.
 Schools should provide kids with the time and space to play and connect with each other.”

-Many children will still have anxiety over the pandemic and will struggle to manage their feelings.
-It’s important for caregivers and educators to give children time to adjust to the “new normal” at school, which will include wearing masks all day, maintaining a safe physical distance from others, and possibly a hybrid learning routine where on alternating days half of the class reports for in-person instruction while the other half of the class is remote and reports virtually.
+Many children will have anxiety over the pandemic and will struggle to manage their feelings.
+It’s important for caregivers and educators to give children time to adjust to the “new normal” at school, which will include wearing masks all day, maintaining a safe physical distance from others, as well as changes to routines they remember from previous in-person school experiences.

 “Classroom teachers should understand that kids are going to need some time to adjust and learn how to be in school under these new conditions,” Dr. Rogers says, noting that recess, lunchtime, clubs and athletics will have their own sets of guidelines to follow, and the process may seem overwhelming for children.
 “Kids have fallen out of practice in terms of following school rules and will need some help readjusting.
 Just that support will make a big difference for many of them.”